Satyam/book-react-redux/manuscript/chapter02.md

 ## ... and finally

-We shorten our code even more as shown [here](https://github.com/Satyam/book-react-redux/blob/chapter-02-03/server/index.js):
+We can shorten our code even more [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-02-03/server/index.js):

 ```js
 const http = require('http');